-Ad tech exchange intermediaries like us have used different revenue models in OMP transactions, including charging fees only to sellers or arbitraging the purchase and sale of ad impressions.
-Our approach was historically to charge fees to both buyers and sellers in OMP transactions conducted on our exchange, consistent with the fact that we provide services to each.
+We have historically charged fees to both buyers and sellers in OMP transactions conducted on our exchange, consistent with the fact that we provide services to each.
 Traditionally, for OMP waterfall transactions, we ran a modified second price auction in which the clearing price was the greater of the second highest bid in the auction plus one cent or the applicable price floor.
 Our buyer fees were determined algorithmically and added to the clearing price to determine the price charged to the winning bidder.
-Our take rate was made up of the total fees we charged buyers and sellers.
-In 2016, our take rate was 25.0%.
+In traditional OMP waterfall transactions, available impressions are passed to different demand sources in a sequence determined by the seller's ad server, and when an impression is passed to a particular demand source, that demand source is generally able to auction the impression with little or no competition.
+We saw the mix of OMP transactions conducted through the traditional ad server waterfall on our exchange decrease significantly while the percentage of header bidding transactions has increased in 2018.